aliyun/terraform-provider-alicloud/website/docs/r/config_delivery.html.markdown

 subcategory: "Cloud Config (Config)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_config_delivery"
-sidebar_current: "docs-alicloud-resource-config-delivery"
 description: |-
-  Provides a Alicloud Cloud Config Delivery resource.
+  Provides a Alicloud Config Delivery resource.
 ---

 # alicloud_config_delivery

-Provides a Cloud Config Delivery resource.
+Provides a Config Delivery resource.

+Delivery channel of current account.

-For information about Cloud Config Delivery and how to use it, see [What is Delivery](https://www.alibabacloud.com/help/en/cloud-config/latest/api-config-2020-09-07-createconfigdeliverychannel).
+For information about Config Delivery and how to use it, see [What is Delivery](https://www.alibabacloud.com/help/en/cloud-config/latest/api-config-2020-09-07-createconfigdeliverychannel).

 -> **NOTE:** Available since v1.171.0.